-Ulva, meaning ‘Wolf’s Island’ in Norse, is a privately owned island on the west coast of Mull.
-A peaceful place to escape the crowds thronging Mull in the summer, it has good walking and off-road-biking, a 9th-century Viking fort, and an old chapel with a graveyard.
-It is linked by a bridge to the even more remote Isle of Gometra.
+Ulva, meaning ‘Wolf’s Island’ in Norse, is a privately owned island off the west coast of Mull.
+A peaceful place to escape the crowds thronging Mull in the summer, it has good walking and off-road biking, a 9th-century Viking fort, and an old chapel with a graveyard.
+It is linked by a bridge to the even more remote Gometra.

 The road from Craignure to Fionnphort climbs through wild and desolate scenery before reaching the southwestern part of the island, which consists of a long peninsula called the Ross of Mull.
 The Ross has a spectacular south coast lined with black basalt cliffs that give way further west to white-sand beaches and pink granite crags.

 The central part of the island, between the Craignure–Fionnphort road and the narrow isthmus between Salen and Gruline, contains the island's highest peak, Ben More (966m) and some of its wildest scenery.
 The narrow B8035 along the southern shore of Loch na Keal squeezes past impressive cliffs before cutting south towards Loch Scridain.